Changing careers

 Things to consider

-However, in going ahead with this decision, it's likely that you'll have to make sacrifices.
+However, you'll likely have to make sacrifices to go ahead with this decision.
 For instance, you may incur extra costs from relocating or changing your commute - you may even need to take a pay cut to move companies or sectors.

-What's more, you'll be entering an unfamiliar working environment, and will have to build new relationships and a good professional reputation from scratch.
-It's therefore crucial to have a good support network around you.
+Furthermore, you'll be entering an unfamiliar working environment and will have to build new relationships and a good professional reputation from scratch.
+Therefore, it's crucial to have a good support network around you.

 'Career change takes time, and big journeys are much easier with a team of supporters,' explains Natasha.
 'Surrounding yourself with other career changers, trusted family and friends, experts and mentors can inspire you, help you find solutions to obstacles, and stay accountable,' she says.

-If you're happy with your current work conditions but you'd like a new challenge, you don't necessarily have to change jobs - enquire with your HR or personnel department about any available continuing professional development (CPD) opportunities.
+If you're happy with your current work conditions but want a new challenge, you don't necessarily have to change jobs.
+Enquire with your HR or personnel department about any available continuing professional development (CPD) opportunities.

 Finding a new career

 If you've got your heart set on changing careers, the first thing you'll need to do is research.
-Get started on coming up with suitable career change ideas by browsing job profiles, to find out more about what's involved with different roles and their entry requirements.
+Come up with suitable career change ideas by browsing job profiles.
+You'll be able to find out more about what's involved with different roles and their entry requirements.

 Through your research, you may find that you can gain the qualifications you need without studying for another degree.